sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/beyond-getting-started/index.md

 ### `SCFirstOrderLogic.Inference`

+* **Decorator knowledge bases:** this namespace directly contains some [decorator](https://en.wikipedia.org/wiki/Decorator_pattern) knowledge base implementations.
   * **EqualityAxiomisingKnowledgeBase:** None of the knowledge bases here use particular techniques (e.g. demodulation, paramodulation) to handle equality.
   However, the Inference namespace does include EqualityAxiomisingKnowledgeBase, which is a decorator applied to an inner knowledge base - and adds rules pertaining to equality as knowledge is added.
+  * **UniqueNamesAxiomisingKnowledgeBase:** Adds "axioms" for the unique names assumption as knowledge is added.
+That is, Adds "not equal" statements for all constant pairs whose symbols do not match.

 ### `SCFirstOrderLogic.LanguageIntegration`